bradleysigma/tirules/questions.md

 ## The Yin Brotherhood

 ### Indoctrination (Ability)
 - Which player chooses the infantry to remove?
-This matters if some of the infantry present are galvanized.
+This matters if some of the infantry present are galvanized (or, in the case of Nekro, damaged).

 ### Dannel of the Tenth Ω - Quantum Dissemination Ω (Hero)
 - Can infantry be committed to Mecatol Rex when the Custodians token is present?